 Citations, Recognitions and Awards

-J’miah has received numerous recognitions for giving back to his community to the benefit of family audiences, children and immigrant communities in urban and rural settings.
+J’miah has received numerous recognitions and a Proclamation for giving back to his community to the benefit of family audiences, children and immigrant communities in urban and rural settings.
 His work has not gone unnoticed as he has received citations, congratulatory and honors from various organizations, city officials, schools and state run agencies such as: Pennsylvania House of Representatives in Harrisburg, Pennsylvania • Blue Mountain Schools District in Orwigsburg, Pennsylvania • Miami-Dade City Council in Miami, Florida • Public recognition and appearances with Boston’s Mayor, the late Thomas Menino, as READ Boston’s Bookmobile inaugural “Storybook Man” and storyteller.

 J’miah is an esteemed recipient of the “ORACLE Award for Outstanding Service and Leadership, Southeast Region, for the contributions he’s made to his community through storytelling,” awarded by the National Storytelling Network (NSN) of Jonesborough, TN.

 “Mr. Nabawi is one of Savannah’s most visible and favored storytellers.
 He has been the community’s choice for various festivities, with no barriers on race, ethnicity, or age.
 Whether it is through the Live Oak Public Libraries, The Telfair Museum, local churches, schools, universities, the leadership and service that he continues to provide through his profession is legendary here amongst Savannahians.”